EyitopeIO/awsiot-laptop-soc/README.md

 # awsiot-laptop-soc
-Upload to AWS the charging state of my Linux machine.
-Greengrass was installed on my Linux (Ubuntu) machine
+This repo is a demo to upload the charging state of my Linux machine to AWS using Greengrass on my PC.
+Greengrass is an IoT Linux application to interact with AWS IoT infrastructure.

 ## Components Used
 - aws.greengrass.Nucleus